chloetanlimco/capitalonedeliverable/README.md

 ## Features to be Added
 1. Uncheck/check all boxes in menus
 2. Change url based on search terms
-3. ML algorithm to correctly orient the images returned from the get request on the advanced search page
+3. ML algorithm to correctly orient the images returned from the get request on the advanced search page, find the best part of the image to show in individual park entries
+4. Add favicon

 ## Running the Program Locally
 Create a new file in the root directory called config.py.